HD2i/biomedical-blockchain/CONTRIBUTING.md

 4. We'll approve/deny and update the README.md accordingly.

 ### Create an Issue
 If you don't feel as comfortable using a pull request, you can [create an issue](https://github.com/HD2i/biomedical-blockchain/issues).
+When creating the issue, make sure to tag it with the appropriate label.
+The available labels are:
+* New Initiative: If you request to add a new initiative that is not already listed
+* Amend Initiative: If you request to amend an initiative that is already listed
+* Remove Initiative: If you request to remove an initiative that is no longer active

 In the issue, please list as many relevant details as you can.
 We will then review and update the README.md accordingly, in a timely manner.

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.